sharikgrg/Python-Theory/README.md

 1) SETUP
 2) Datatypes
+- how to define/Syntax
+- How to access/ How is organized
+- How to add a list or a dictionary
     1) Strings
     2) Integer
     3) Float - like a decimal
     4) Boolean
     5) Dates and Times
     6) Lists (Collections)
+     - syntax -

+            listname = ['value1', 'value2']
+     - access -

+            print(listname[0]))
+     - adding

+            listname('Cyral Figus')

     7) Dictionaries
+    - defining syntax -

+            dictionaryname{ NameOfKey : Value, 2ndNameOfKey : Value}

+    - access - to access NameOfKey key =

+            print(dictionaryname['NameOfKey'])
+    - adding -

+            dictionaryname['Kile'] = 'Likes Monster'
+    - removing -

+            dictionaryname.pop('Kile')

  3) Control Flow
     1) If
     2) For Loops